Ministry & Programs

 As an educator and a life-long UU, she works to create and offer opportunities for people of all ages to deepen their commitment to our Unitarian Universalist principles through reflection, learning and community building.

 Carol Sorensen is our Office Administrator.

 Carol started as our office administrator in June of 2007 and holds a degree in Philosophy and Religion.
-She is a member of the Association of Unitarian Universalist Administrators and the UU Society of Community Ministry.
+She is a member of the Association of Unitarian Universalist Administrators.
 She enjoys helping people, and is glad to be here.

 Music & Choir

 Bill Quinby is our Music Director.